SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 **Rule 1: The same symbol/letter can represent different values in different problems**

 The first rule we need to know is that the same symbol (or letter) can be used in different algebra problems to stand for different unknown values.
-For example, in the problem (`1 + 2 = x` where `x = 3`) we just solved, the letter x was used to stand for the number `3`, right?
+For example, in the problem (`1 + 2 = x` where `x = 3`) we just solved, the letter `x` was used to stand for the number `3`, right?

-But x could stand for a different number in a different problem.
+But `x` could stand for a different number in a different problem.
 For instance, we could be asked to solve the equation `5 + x = 10`.
 For the two sides of this equation to be equal, `x` must have a value of `5`, as `5 + 5` equals `10`.
 So `x` (or any other symbol) can stand for different values in different problems.

 **Rule 2: A symbol cannot represent different values in the same problem simultaneously**

-That's okay, but what's NOT okay is for a symbol to stand for different values in the same problem at the same time!
+What's NOT okay is for a symbol to stand for different values in the same problem at the same time!

 {% include "postImage.html" src: "./images/symbol-same-vs-different-problem.png", baseFormat: "png", alt: "Algebraic Equation", description: "<b>Figure 3</b>: Algebraic Equation.", isLinked: false %}